Laterat/snapmart/README.md

 Snapmart is a modern, scalable e-commerce web application built with Next.js and React, designed to deliver a seamless shopping experience.
 It leverages a robust frontend stack including Redux Toolkit, Tailwind CSS, and TypeScript to ensure maintainability, performance, and developer productivity.

-Alright 👍
-I’ll extend your **SnapMart README** with a **Quick Demo GIF section** so it feels more engaging and presentation-ready.

-Here’s the updated version:

----

 # 🛒 SnapMart